fluidattacks/makes/docs/src/contributing.md

 #### Adding tests

-- All new [builtins](https://makes.fluidattacks.tech/api/builtins/) must be
-  tested.
-- You can add tests to either `/makes.nix` or `/makes/your-builtin/main.nix` depending on the nature of the builtin.
+- Tests are located under `tests`.
-- Make sure to add such tests
+- Make sure to add new tests
   to the [GitHub Actions pipelines](https://github.com/fluidattacks/makes/tree/main/.github/workflows) as well.